 In Depth Baby Product Reviews Led by a Pediatrician

-Since 2012, we have tested over 100 baby monitors, including the 15 video monitors in this extensive review.
-We test video monitors side-by-side, assessing metrics like video quality, sound quality, range, ease of use, and more.
-Our tests are designed to help parents find the right monitor to increase quality sleep and peace of mind for parents and their babies.
+Since 2012, we've hands-on tested over 100 baby monitors, including the 13 video monitors in this review.
+We test video monitors side-by-side in our lab and with real babies, assessing video quality, sound quality, range, ease of use, and more.
+Our tests are designed to help you find the right monitor to increase quality sleep and peace of mind.

 Also, read our best baby monitor review for more information about award winners from sound monitors and movement monitors; the details could change your thinking about what you really need and what will work best for your monitoring goals.